maryamsafdar/Fundamentals-of-Generative-AI---Assignment-01/README.md

 **1-Optimized Execution:** Neural engines are optimized for executing inference tasks quickly, with reduced latency and high throughput.

 **2-Integration:** They are often integrated into mobile devices and edge computing platforms, providing AI capabilities directly on the device without needing cloud processing.

+## QUESTION-4
+    Describe neural networks, including an explanation of parameters and tokens.

+## Neural Networks Overview

+## Introduction

+Neural networks are a fundamental component of artificial intelligence and machine learning.
+They are inspired by the biological neural networks in the human brain and are used to model complex patterns and relationships in data.
+This README provides an overview of neural networks, including key concepts such as parameters and tokens.

+## What is a Neural Network?

+A neural network is a series of algorithms that attempt to recognize underlying relationships in a set of data through a process that mimics the way the human brain operates.
+Neural networks consist of interconnected nodes (neurons) organized into layers.
+The basic structure of a neural network includes:

+- **Input Layer**: Receives the input data.
+- **Hidden Layers**: Perform computations and transform the input data through weighted connections.
+- **Output Layer**: Produces the final output or prediction.

+### Parameters

+Parameters in a neural network are the weights and biases that the network learns during training.
+They are crucial for the network to make accurate predictions.
+Here's a brief explanation:

+- **Weights**: These are the coefficients for the connections between neurons in adjacent layers.
+Each connection has an associated weight that determines the strength and direction of the influence of one neuron on another.
+During training, the network adjusts these weights to minimize the error in its predictions.

+- **Biases**: Each neuron has an associated bias that allows the model to shift the activation function and help the network learn more complex patterns.
+Biases are added to the weighted sum of inputs before applying the activation function.

+### Tokens

+In the context of natural language processing (NLP) and certain neural network applications, tokens are units of text that the model processes.
+Tokens can be:

+- **Words**: Individual words in a sentence.
+- **Subwords**: Parts of words or morphemes that can be useful for handling out-of-vocabulary words or complex words.
+- **Characters**: Individual characters of text.

+Tokenization is the process of breaking down text into these tokens.
+This allows neural networks, especially those used in NLP tasks, to process and understand text data more effectively.